Ali

 Tribological testing was conducted using the Ball-on-Disc

 Tribo-tester as described herein.
-Carbon fiber materials (about 1
+Carbon fiber materials (about

-base-lubricant described in Example 4 and then tested under the
+the base-lubricant described in Example 4 and then tested under

-reasonable (i.e., 0.12) under the lowest speed test conditions.
+friction was still reasonable (i.e., 0.12) under the lowest

-Wear results for the carbon fiber-based lubricant is presented in
+Wear results for the carbon fiber-based lubricant is presented

-roughness value of about 115 nm.
+scar had a roughness value of about 115 nm.

 It is believed that the carbon fiber-based lubricant was able to

-react with the sliding contact surfaces of ball and plate to form
+react with the sliding contact surfaces of ball and plate to

-fiber-based lubricant provided excellent tribological results.
+carbon fiber-based lubricant provided excellent tribological

 Example 7